Jack Mahlmann

 Technical/other skills include Praat, R, and some Python.
 In the future, I'm looking for opportunities to work with GIS software.
 I also have experience in book editing/revising, and manipulating and extracting Canadian census report data.

-My resume can be seen below, last updated November 2, 2023:
+My CV can be seen below, last updated September 2024:

 Jack Mahlmann resume.docx